jmonlong/PopSV/4-FAQ.md

 permalink: /4-FAQ.md/
 ---

-*Soon...*

 ### Can I run PopSV on my laptop ?

 Yes, it's possible but not recommended.
 You can have a look at the [pipeline to run PopSV locally](https://github.com/jmonlong/PopSV/blob/forPaper/scripts/run-PopSV-local.R).
 However, PopSV has been designed to be easily run in a cluster using *BatchJobs* package.
-Moreover, to store and analyze several WGS samples you likely have access to a computing cluster, have a look [there]({{ site.baseurl }}2-ClusterManagement.md#installation-and-configuration) to see how to configure it.
+Moreover, you likely have access to a computing cluster to store and analyze several WGS samples.
+Have a look [there]({{ site.baseurl }}2-ClusterManagement.md#installation-and-configuration) to see how to configure it.

-Eventually if you really want to run it locally but want to benefit from the optimization with *BatchJobs* (e.g. the [automated pipeline]({{ site.baseurl }}2-ClusterManagement.md#automated-run)), you can use your laptop/computer as cluster.
+Eventually if you really want to run it locally (and slowly) but want to benefit from the optimization with *BatchJobs* (e.g. the [automated pipeline]({{ site.baseurl }}2-ClusterManagement.md#automated-run)), you can use your laptop/computer as cluster.
 Then you don't need [3 configuration files]({{ site.baseurl }}2-ClusterManagement.md#installation-and-configuration), just create a `.BatchJobs.R` file in the project folder or `~/` with

 ```r
 cluster.functions <- makeClusterFunctionsMulticore(ncpus=6)